 Four types of graphs can be represented.
 Each graph is intended to provide different information about the variability and volatility in prices.
-NB: An explanation of what each graph type represents will appear by default at the top of each graph.
-To turn this off scroll down and click the show help? box.
+Note: An explanation of what each graph type represents can be shown at the top of the graph by scrolling down and click the show help? box.